15 Easy Steps to Designing a Green Home

 11. Take care when selecting wallpaper

-Avoid wallpapers that are PVC-based Polyvinyl Chloride produces cancer-inducing dioxins during manufacture which accumulate in water and air and are absorbed by most animals.
+Avoid PVC-based wallpapers.
+Polyvinyl Chloride produces cancer-inducing dioxins during manufacture, which accumulate in water and air and are absorbed by most animals.

 Four more tips to green your home and life